tcarland/scala-parseopts/README.md

 Scala Command Line Options Parser
 =================================

-A simplified scala approach to parsing command-line options.
-This supports both long options (--longopt) and short/regular options (-o).
+A simple Scala approach to parsing command-line options.
+This supports both long options (--longopt <val>) and short options (-o).
 Short options do not work combined (-asdf), but must be provided individually (-a -s -d -f).
 There is an additional restriction that short options are boolean switches only and do not take arguments.
 Long options, on the other hand, must have arguments.

 Conveniently ParseOpts will additionally support non-options as long as they are provided last:
 ```
 myApp -f -d --foo1 bar argX argY argZ
 ```

 To support this feature, options are returned as a *scala.collection.immutable*.**Map** of options and **List** of remaining arguments.

-This simplified approach works well with distributed uses of scala (ie. spark).
-And at the least provides the flexibility of allowing options to be clearly defined as well as being provided in any order.
-Lastly, it offers a some clarity when using launch scripts to wrap a scala application.
-For example:
+This approach works well for use with spark, and at the least, provides the flexibility of allowing options to be clearly defined and provided in any order.
 ```
 #!/bin/bash
 MYCLASS="com.foo.bar.example"